Piper Cheyenne II

 Key Features for GA Buyers

-• Range & Fuel: Standard tip tanks bring the total fuel capacity to 382 gallons, offering a range of over 1,300 nm at economy cruise, making it a true cross-continent traveler.
+• Range with tip tanks.
+Standard tip tanks bring total fuel to 382 gallons, supporting a published range of roughly 1,350 nm at long-range cruise.

 Trade-offs

-• Cabin Noise: The high-power engines mounted close to the fuselage create a louder cabin environment compared to the stretched IIXL or the King Air series.
+• Cabin noise.
+Engines mounted close to the fuselage produce a louder cabin than the IIXL or King Air series of the same vintage.

 Technical Specifications